JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module use $LOCATION/modulefiles/Core

-where ``$LOCATION`` refers to the install location listed in the table in :numref:`Section %s <Platforms_Preconfigured_Sites>`.
+where ``$LOCATION`` refers to the install location listed in the table in :numref:`Section %s <Preconfigured_Sites_Preconfigured_Sites>`.
 Loading the compiler meta-module will give access to the Python and MPI provider module and to packages that only depend on the compiler, not on the MPI provider.
 Loading the MPI meta-module will then add the MPI-dependent packages to the module path.
 Use ``module available`` to look for the exact names of the meta-modules.

 .. code-block:: console